 Benefits of Opening a Business in Washington

 With 608,956 small businesses, Washington prides itself on an above-average 81% early startup survival rate.
 Entrepreneurs turn to Washington for its innovative spirit, resiliency, quality of life, access to nature, and skilled workforce.
-Positioned at the US-Canada border and equally distant between vital markets in Asia and Europe, the state is also on the forefront of international trade.
+Positioned at the US-Canada border and equally distant between vital markets in Asia and Europe, the state is also at the forefront of international trade.

-In today’s online world, companies need to enable remote work, IT infrastructure, ecommerce, and online companies.
+In today’s online world, companies need to enable remote work, IT infrastructure, eCommerce, and online companies.
 That can be easier in Washington, where 94% of Washingtonians can access broadband internet.